GuduleLapointe/2do-aggregator/README.md

 The PHP port of python [2do-server](https://github.com/GuduleLapointe/2do-server).

-**This is a work in progress.
-Honestly, it's barely working at this stage.
-If you need a not perfect but production-ready alternative, use the original 2do-server.**

 _Before download or install_ : the easiest way to use this is to get the teleport board in-world (hop://speculoos.world:8002:Lab) and ask us to include your calendar in [2do.directory](https://2do.directory/).

 Aggregator is a tool to fetch events from various sources and export them